 - Existing pupils where a change in parents’ or guardians’ circumstances has resulted in difficulty in meeting tuition fees and may result in the child being withdrawn part-way through a stage of education.

-We will only consider applications from parents or guardians who have already registered their child for entry and paid the registration fee (currently £80 (or £150 for non-UK Nationals)).
-Application forms are available on request from Mrs Krista Alves, the Deputy Bursar to request a Bursary Application Form.
+We will only consider applications from parents or guardians who have already registered their child for entry and paid the registration fee (currently £100, or £150 for non-UK Nationals).
+Once you have submitted your application for a place, please contact the Deputy Bursar to request a Bursary Application Form.

 When you apply for a bursary we will ask you to complete a questionnaire about your circumstances which covers areas such as your income, the size of your family, your savings and investments and any special circumstances that we need to consider.
 We will need evidence in support of the income and asset figures that you submit.
 We will then assess your case.
 We reserve the right to seek further documentary evidence, and to make enquiries that we deem necessary.
 Should you be offered and accept a bursary, you inherently agree to repeat this questionnaire and assessment process each year.
-If your circumstances change, we may vary the level of our support upwards or downwards.
+If your circumstances change, we may increase or decrease the level of our support.